Create secure administrator credentials

 $SPLUNK_HOME/etc/system/local directory on these instances.

-This method is secure as long as you delete the command line history after completing the procedure.
+This method is not secure because the password appears in plain text in the command line history unless you immediately delete the command line history after you complete the procedure.

 - Create a hash from a plain-text password.